Visa Exemption

 • Your temporary address in Vietnam and points of entry and exit

-• Debit or credit card for payment
+• Debit or credit card for payment (25 USD per visa)

-Where to Download Your Vietnam e-Visa
+Where to Download Your Viet Nam e-Visa

 Enter your registration code, email, and date of birth to gain access to your visa.
-Download the .pdf file and print your e-Visa in two copies for safety when travelling.
+Download the .pdf file and print your e-Visa in two copies for safety when traveling.
 If three working days have passed and your visa is still unavailable, email Vietnam's e-Visa Support at this page.

-How to Use Your e-Visa in Vietnam
+How to Use Your e-Visa in Viet Nam

 Upon arrival in Vietnam, submit your passport and your printed e-Visa at the immigration counter.